 Recording tag numbers.
-Over 3,900 turtles have been tagged in the waters around Bermuda during the course of this project.
+Over 4000 turtles have been tagged in the waters around Bermuda during the course of this project.
 Also, turtles tagged by other projects have occasionally been found in Bermuda waters.
 Thus, the probability of catching turtles that already have tags is very good and therefore every turtle is carefully inspected for existing tags.
-Nearly all turtle projects tag their turtles on the trailing edge of the front flippers, however, hind flippers are also checked because some projects tag turtles only on the hind flippers.
+Nearly all turtle projects tag their turtles on the trailing edge of the front flippers.
+Hind flippers are also checked because some projects tag turtles only on the hind flippers.
 If no tags are present, the foreflippers are examined for a scar that would be left if a tag had been lost (old tag hole).
-A universal PIT tag reader should be used to scan the flippers, neck and soft tissue areas of all turtles to find any non-visible PIT tags.
+The universal PIT tag reader should be used to scan the flippers, neck and soft tissue areas of all turtles to find any non-visible, PIT tags.
 If the turtle has neither tags nor tag scars, the word none is recorded on the "at capture" portion of the tag lines on the data sheet.
-If a tag scar is present, "none, OTH[old tag hole] present" is recorded on appropriate left or right tag line.
+If a tag scar is present, "none, tag scar present" is recorded on appropriate left or right tag line.
 The terms right or left always refer to the turtle's right and left when the plastron (belly shell) is down and the head pointed away from the observer.

 If a tag or tags are present, we carefully read both sides of the tag(s) and the complete tag number is recorded on the right or left tag line of the data sheet, as appropriate.
 If the tag does not have a University of Florida return address on it, the complete message from the back of the tag is recorded on the data sheet.
-In this case, it is also noted whether the tag is metal or plastic, what color it is, and the size of the tag is measured.
+In this case, it is also noted whether the tag is metal or plastic, and the size of the tag is measured.
 The color of the tag is also noted.
 If possible, photograph both sides of any unusual tags.

 In every case, be careful to read the entire tag number.
 Plastic tags applied in Bermuda normally have a two-letter prefix followed by three or four digits.
 The number on metal tags usually consists of one or two letters followed by three or four digits; some old tags have as many as six digits without a prefix.
-Whenever you read a tag on a recapture, make sure that an additional digit or letter is not hidden in the tissue of the flipper.
+Make sure that an additional digit or letter is not hidden in the tissue of the flipper.
 If there is any chance that additional letters or digits are hidden by the tissue of the flipper, the tag should be removed and replaced with a new tag (see below).
 Any removed tag should be saved in the "recovered tag" container after its number and the number of its replacement have been recorded on the data sheet.

-All turtles should be released carrying two external tags unless there is some physical problem with the flippers that prevents this.
+All turtles should be released carrying at least two tags.
 This does not mean that we put two new tags on every turtle.
 Some recaptures already have one tag, others two.
 In many cases these tags are in good enough condition to stay in service.
 All tags on recaptures are carefully inspected by a team member to determine if they need replacement.